 Your insurance company uses a variety of methods to determine the value of your car insurance payout.

 They look at the current market value for your model in its condition just prior to the accident, its current mileage, geographic location, and how long you’ve owned the car.

-Some insurance companies employ proprietary formulas to help determine what they believe is the proper value for your vehicle and others use industry standards like the Kelley Blue Book, Edmunds, or NADA Guides.
+Some insurance companies employ proprietary formulas to help determine what they believe is the proper value for your vehicle and others use industry standards like:

 Regardless, their goal is to give you sufficient reimbursement to replace your car without making an unnecessarily high payment.